Best and Worst Oscars’ Best Picture Winners

 Every year, the Academy of Motion Picture Arts and Sciences presents a golden statue to the film representing cinema’s best.

 And every year, Rotten Tomatoes revisits every Best Picture winner of Oscars past — from the classics (Casablanca) to the dubious selections (The Greatest Show on Earth) — sorting them by the strict and rigorous standards of Tomatometer science.
-How does this year’s winner, Moonlight, stack up against the competition?
 How many of the Best Picture winners have you seen?
 Where do your favorites rank?

 Adjusted Score: 37.737%